camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 ### Extending the Lock Duration of Tasks
 Sometimes the completion of custom methods takes longer than expected.
 In this case the lock duration needs to be extended.
-This action can be performed by calling a `extendLock` method passing the new lock duration.
+This action can be performed by calling an `extendLock` method passing the new lock duration.
 The lock duration can only be extended, if the External Task is currently locked by the client.

 ### Unlocking Tasks
-If an External Task is supposed to be unlocked so that other clients are allowed to fetch and lock this task again, a `unlock` method can be called.
+If an External Task is supposed to be unlocked so that other clients are allowed to fetch and lock this task again, an `unlock` method can be called.
 The External Task can only be unlocked, if the task is currently locked by the client.

 ### Reporting Failures
 If the client faces a problem that makes it impossible to complete the External Task successfully, this problem can be reported to